What is Aboriginal Art Work and How do you Frame it?

 WHAT IS ABORIGINAL ART WORK?

-Bianca Gardiner Dodd “Life Force” Contemporary Aboriginal Artist, Northern Rivers
+Bianca Gardiner Dodd “Life Force” Contemporary Aboriginal Artist, Northern Rivers.
+These limited edition prints are framed under glass or acrylic/perspex.

-Over the last year as people travel closer to home, we have enjoyed framing a large range of aboriginal artwork coming into our gallery.
+Over the last year or so as people travel closer to home, we have enjoyed framing a large range of aboriginal artwork.
 The stories of both the traveller and the art have made for interesting days around the framing table and in the workshop.
-I love the authentic small of the camp fire, or the aroma of the earth mixed into the canvas.
 You know when an art work is authentic, you can smell the smoke, earth and sky in it.

 Types of Aboriginal Art